MR96Bari/Predict-Maryland-Property-Prices/README.md

 Matthew Rutigliano

 📄 License
-This project is released under the GPL-3.0 license License.
+This project is released under the GPL-3.0 License.